Maniking255/BASE/README.md

-hi dear all lovely fammm, happy Sunday Base i recommend you, just deploy a contract on the Base increase your Transections on the base network and get a chance to eligible for Role
+hi dear all lovely fammm, happy Sunday Base i recommend you, just deploy a contract on the Base increase your Transections on the base network and get a chance to eligible for Role maybe base in November...! what you think 🤔.?